 In terms of its P/E (Price to Earnings) ratio, this presents some interesting reading.
 At the time of writing, market estimates put the 2021 P/E ratio at -108.
 A negative P/E ratio means that the company is losing money.
 Estimates for 2022 are even more alarming, with a projective P/E ratio of -3,750.

-Should I Buy GameStop Shares?
+Why Do People Buy GameStop Shares?

 Taking into account the high levels of volatility involved, you do need to tread with caution if you are thinking about buying GameStop shares.
 Crucially, both the upside and downside potential is huge.